How organized are you when it comes to your crafting?

 There are a handful of other organizing tools you can collect and try:

 - Multi-Compartment Boxes: In most instances, these are made to hold small hardware items such as nuts and bolts, but we use them for sorting craft supplies.
-They are great for our button collection - we can easily sort them by color, shape, etc. For an added bonus, the kids usually love helping with the sorting process!
+They are great for our button collection – easily sort them by color, shape, etc. For an added bonus, the kids usually love helping with the sorting process!

 - Mobile Tool Box: Most have small and larger compartments, perfect for holding quite a variety of supplies and tools.